There are many common legal questions and in our FAQ’s (frequently asked questions) we answer the ones we are asked the most.

 In certain circumstances, you may be able to apply for a Protection Order on behalf of another person, such as a child of a relationship or someone who is medically unable to apply for an Order on their own behalf.

-We strongly suggest you obtain legal advice prior from one of our staff prior to applying for a Protection Order on behalf of someone else.
+We strongly suggest you obtain legal advice prior from one of our staff prior to applying for a Child Protection Order.
 You can talk to one of our Family Law experts by calling (07) 3733 0901.

 Asking the Court to consider your Application urgently

 If you make an Application for a Protection Order, you will need to nominate whether you are asking the Court to consider making a Temporary Protection Order.
 Meaning, whether you are asking the Court to make an Order protecting you until your matter can be heard on a final basis.
 In some Magistrates Courts, your Application may not be heard for several months so this is an important consideration.